Why save in a 403(b) plan?

 When can I withdraw my money in my 403(b)?

 Under current tax law, you may begin withdrawals once you have reached age 59 ½ without any IRS penalties.
-The law requires you to begin making withdrawals once you are 70 ½, if separated from service.
+The law requires you to begin making Required Minimum Distributions in the year your turn 73 years old.

 If you separate from service with your employer before age 59 ½, but on or after age 55, the law allows you to withdraw your money from your 403(b) plan with no tax penalties or limits.
 If you separate from service before age 55, you will be subject to a 10% IRS penalty in addition to the ordinary taxes on the amount withdrawn.